VariantSync/DiffDetective/INSTALL.md

 How to install Docker depends on your operating system.

 #### Windows or Mac
 You can find download and installation instructions [here](https://www.docker.com/get-started).

 #### Linux Distributions
-How you can install Docker on your system, depends on your distribution.
+How to install Docker on your system, depends on your distribution.
 However, the chances are high that Docker is part of your distributions package database.
 Docker's [documentation](https://docs.docker.com/engine/install/) contains instructions for common distributions.

-### Open a suitable terminal
+### Open a Suitable Terminal
 ```
 # Windows Command Prompt:
  - Press 'Windows Key + R' on your keyboard